clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 Request the module be added to |CL|
 ===================================

-If the kernel module you need is already already open source (e.g. in the Linux upstream) and likely to be useful to others, consider submitting a request to add or enable in the |CL| kernel.
+If the kernel module you need is already open source (e.g. in the Linux upstream) and likely to be useful to others, consider submitting a request to add or enable in the |CL| kernel.